The highlighted information on this page refers to functionality not yet generally available. It is available only in the Preview environment.

 Consider the following when making the transition to the Workload Balancer when you use this Scheduling functionality:

-Decide whether it is possible to put a hold on managing allocations for 1-2 weeks as your resource managers make the switch.
+Put on hold the managing of allocations in the Scheduling tools as your resource managers make the switch.
 To do this:

 Find out the average duration of tasks in your current projects and take that into consideration when determining how long you need to put a hold on managing the user allocations.